 What is often overlooked is the group of hidden homeless – there are 400,000 people homeless in one sense or another within the UK .

 Homelessness could happen to anyone.
 Most of the time, homeless individuals did not choose homelessness – rather, a catastrophic event in their lives catapulted them toward living on the streets.
 These individuals are 13 times more likely to be victims of violent crime, and 47 times more likely to be victims of theft.
 There needs to be a ladder for these disenfranchised members of society to climb.

 Computers are a vital resource to survival today.
 Without access to one, you are as good as forgotten.
 An estimated two million working laptops and computers are replaced in the UK every single year.
 These no longer needed but still useful devices need to be donated to unemployed, homeless people eager to rejoin society.

 That’s where SocialBox.Biz comes into the picture.
 A social enterprise that recently launched a “Laptops for Homeless Support Initiative,” SocialBox.Biz is closing the gap between wasted resources and people in need.
 Their business model is focused on social impact over profit gains, and they are working hard to re-home disused laptops and providing training to disadvantage people.

-Some testimonials and comments received:
+Some testimonials and comments received shortly after the launch:

 The program that he talked about using is called Breaking Free Online, which is a computer assisted therapy (which uses CBT and Mindfulness techniques for individuals to work on their recovery in their own time, as well as improving their IT skills.
 Mark is helping others to use it here on Wednesday and Friday mornings as part of our learning program, as well as aiding with his own recovery, which is another reason the laptop is useful for him.